DoanTanLoc-2203/MyVocabulary/README.md

         <p align="center">
             <img src="https://i.imgur.com/dIL0R4H.png">
         </p>
-        -   `Load`: firstly, you must chose the word which you want to fix or delete in the list box.
+        -`Load`: firstly, you must chose the word which you want to fix or delete in the list box.
 After that you can click this button to load data of this word like this.
         <p align="center">
             <img src="https://i.imgur.com/DLc92BW.png">
         </p>
-        -   `Delete`: after load data of this word, you can click this button to delete this vocab out of your voabulary storage.
+        -`Delete`: after load data of this word, you can click this button to delete this vocab out of your voabulary storage.
-        -   `Replace`: after load data of this word, you can type data which you want to fix and click this button to change data.
+        -`Replace`: after load data of this word, you can type data which you want to fix and click this button to change data.
     -   `Translate`: this is a little API translate that i found in the internet.
-This API doesn’t smart but it works and doesn’t use internet.
+This API doesn’t smart but it works and doesn’t useinternet.
 It can translate Vietnamese to English and opposite. when you click this button the `Translate` form will appear.

         <p align="center">
             <img src="https://i.imgur.com/zfzz1ht.png">
         </p>
-        -   Type your text which you want to translate and click corresponding button.
+        -Type your text which you want to translate and click corresponding button.
     -   `Help`: this app will give you some information of developer and usage.
 -   Finally, this is so really basic database.
 I just use text file to storage all data upload and download into the app.